r-lib/fs/README.md

     a failure.

-  - **fs** functions always convert the input paths to UTF-8 and return results as UTF-8 encoded paths.
+  - **fs** functions always convert the input paths to UTF-8 and return results as UTF-8.
 This gives you path encoding consistency across OSs.

   - **fs** functions use a consistent naming convention.
 Because base R’s functions were gradually added over time there are a number of